iris-edu/mseed2ascii/README.md

 The CC and CFLAGS environment variables can be used to configure the build parameters.

+If your system does not have zlib you can compile the program without support for ZIP archive output: first type `make` in the main directory (the build will fail), then go to the `src` directory and type `make nozip`.

 In the Win32 environment the Makefile.win can be used with the nmake build tool included with Visual Studio.